2018 NFL draft quarterback class primer: Everything you need to know

 Well, next year is here, so how does it look?
 There are a couple of SoCal dudes still turning heads, a big guy in Wyoming who makes scouts drool and a Heisman-winning bad boy who may or may not be?6 feet tall.?It's a fun group, and will dominate a lot of our attention in the four months leading up to the 2018 NFL draft.

-So, let's have a bit of a look at where things stand in late December, shall we?
+So, let's have a bit of a look at where things stand, shall we?
 We'll include notes from ESPN NFL draft experts Mel Kiper Jr. and Todd McShay, plus insight from personnel people in the league.?

 And? skip to the end here to see which teams might actually draft one of these QBs in the first round -- there are several possibilities: